jialihan/blog/docs/javascript/native_array_methods.md

   if (!initialValue && this.length === 0) {
     throw "error input";
   }
+  // 1. setup initial value
   var acc = arguments.length === 1 ? this[0] : initialValue;
   for (var i = 0; i < this.length; i++) {
     if (i === 0 && arguments.length === 1) {
       continue;
     }
-    acc = fn.call(this, acc, this[i], i, this);
+    // 2. callbackFn with accumulator and curValue acc = fn.call(this, acc, this[i], i, this);
   }
   return acc;